-The term “citizen development” is often misused or misunderstood and can easily get maligned as “shadow IT.”
-So, before we dig into either Gartner’s recent report or our own research findings, let’s start with a definition to make sure we’re all on the same page.
+The term “citizen development” is often abused or misunderstood and can easily get maligned as “shadow IT.”
+So, before we dig into the crucial question of how to successfully govern the efforts of citizen developers, we had better start with a definition to make sure we’re all on the same page.

-Gartner’s report “Survey Analysis: Citizen Development Is Happening and IT Needs to Be More Engaged” was gleaned from a survey of 228 Research Circle Members in September 2017.
-I have a word of caution, though: Nearly all of the analysis charts are based on just 66 responses or fewer.
+The above mentioned Gartner report was gleaned from a survey of 228 organizations, however, nearly all of the analysis charts are based on just 66 responses or fewer.
 In part, these low response rates are because only 50 percent of responders thought they had active citizen development activities in their organization.

-The main thrust of the report was as follows:
+The main thrust of Gartner’s report was as follows:

-- Only 16% of respondents said that IT was fully involved with citizen development.
+- Only 16 percent of respondents said that IT was fully involved with citizen development.

 - Thirty-six percent said IT mainly provided back-end support for such development.